How The Tide Turned On Data Centres In Europe - UrduPoint

 An energy official who did not want to be named questioned whether data centres were the best target for criticism when cryptocurrencies were so wasteful.

-While data centres used about one percent of global energy output in 2020, cryptocurrency mining used about half that amount, according to the International Energy Agency.
+While data centres accounted for one percent of global electricity use in 2020, cryptocurrency mining used about half that amount, according to the International Energy Agency.

 McCarthy said those who opposed data centres needed to reckon with just how embedded they had become in everyday life, particularly since the coronavirus pandemic.